Engee documentation

 To use this parameter, set the Rate options parameter to Enforce single-rate processing.

-Setting FIR filter coefficients
+Setting the FIR filter coefficients

 Setting the sampling frequency

-• Decimation factor has a value of 4;
+• Decimation factor matters 4;

-• Rate options is set to Enforce single-rate processing.
+• Rate options matters Enforce single-rate processing.

 fir rate conversion 2 en